quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 ## JSCN Reference Sets Registry

-A future version of this document will request creation of a registry for JSCN Reference Sets.
+A future version of this document will request creation of a registry for JSCN Reference Sets and provide initial registrations for the existing JOSE JWE, JWS, and JWA RFCs.

 # Security Considerations